BDC Hamburger Icon

 What are must-have features of spreadsheet software?

 When most people think of spreadsheets, they think of data entry and simple calculations.
 But modern spreadsheet software is more than a financial tool.
-These applications serve as a robust way to help collect, organize and analyze important business data.
-While every product is different, most come standard with the following features.
+These applications serve as a robust way to help collect, organize, and analyze important business data.
+It is critical in data management.
+Every product is different, but most come standard with the following features.

 Rows and columns